pytroll/pytroll-collectors/doc/source/index.rst

 The additional keys may be essential if the package listening to trollstalker messages expects an entry in the posttroll message that is normally extracted from the filename.
-For example, :ref:`gatherer` needs a ``platform_name`` to be present at all times.
+For example, :ref:`geographic_gatherer` needs a ``platform_name`` to be present at all times.
 If a filename does not contain a platform name or is for some other reason not matched with a trollsift pattern, it may need to be sent explicitly with